finexian/affordability/README.md

 Repository Contents:
 1. 3 datasets train, test and validation
-2. The entire before preprocessing
+2. The entire dataset before preprocessing
 3. The model to reproduce the results

 File Contents: